 Check out these articles for more insights on the principles and practices of raising support:

-- Seven Steps for Raising Support for a Mission Trip
+- Six Steps for Raising Support for a Mission Trip

 - Best Fundraising Ideas for Christian Teens Mission Trips

 - Raising Missionary Support with Global Frontier Missions